cc13ny/all-in/README.md

   For each problems, there're two parts

-  -- "cc error folder": the mistakes I made from writing these code
+  -- "cc error folder":

+    -- The mistakes I made from writing these code
     -- They're very helpful for improvement
     -- Each error file is followed by a "answer file" which indicates -- Where the problem happens, what happens and how to fix

+  -- "cc solution folder"
-  -- "cc solution folder": my solution files and cc is short for my name, Chi Chen

-    -- Present the process of Optimization by myself
+    -- My solution files and cc is short for my name, Chi Chen -- Present the process of Optimization by myself

   -- "read me file"